 6.42.
-Information about important plant parameters and radiological conditions at the nuclear power plant and in its immediate surroundings shall be provided in the on-site emergency control centre.
-The on-site emergency control centre shall provide means of communication with the control room, the supplementary control room and other important locations at the plant, and with on-site and off-site emergency response organizations.
-Appropriate measures shall be taken to protect the occupants of the emergency control centre for a protracted time against hazards resulting from accident conditions.
-The emergency control centre shall include the necessary systems and services to permit extended periods of occupation and operation by emergency response personnel.
+Information about important plant parameters and radiological conditions at the nuclear power plant and in its immediate surroundings shall be provided to the relevant emergency response facilities.
+Each facility shall be provided with means of communication with, as appropriate, the control room, the supplementary control room and other important locations at the plant, and with on-site and off-site emergency response organizations.